imavi831/Hotel-Occupancy-Analysis/README.md

 3. Cancellation rate in the direct segment is so  low.

 4. most people does not preferred to stay at the hotels more than one week. but it seems normally to stay in resort hotels almost 2 weeks may be this changes according to segments.

+Certainly, if the project was based solely on Excel, the challenges and problems faced during its development would be specific to Excel and data analysis within the Excel environment.
+Here's a revised response to address this:

+# Problem Faced

+1. **Data Quality and Cleanup:** Dealing with missing or incomplete data in the Excel spreadsheet required careful handling.
+Decisions had to be made regarding whether to impute missing values or exclude incomplete records.

+2. **Data Integration:**  data was sourced from multiple Excel files or worksheets, integrating and structuring the data consistently within Excel posed a challenge.
+Data from different years or sources required manual reconciliation.

+3. **Data Exploration:** Understanding the dataset and identifying relevant features for analysis required extensive data exploration within Excel.
+This phase was time-consuming as it involved gaining domain-specific knowledge about the hotel industry using Excel's capabilities.

+4. **Visualization in Excel:** Designing informative and visually appealing charts and tables within Excel that effectively communicated the project's findings to stakeholders was a creative challenge.
+Choosing the right chart types and formatting options in Excel to convey insights accurately was crucial.